jasperdekeuk/PLCsim-Advanced-Manager/README.md

 ![](docs/img/Overview.png)

 ## Data monitoring and manipulation
-Click the `show varibale in new tab` button on the line of the PLC.
+Click the `show variable in new tab` button on the line of the PLC.
 ![](docs/img/dataView.png)
 # Quickstart